 • General Orientation & Registration information

+LLB Student email: please monitor your UCT email and keep a careful eye out for all key information on registration, orientation, course details, university matters pertinent to students, and other logistics with reference to your responsibilities as a UCT student.
 All formal communication with students and prospective students will be done via your UCT student email.
-Please monitor your UCT email and keep a careful eye out for all key information on registration, orientation, course details, university matters pertinent to students, and other logistics with reference to your responsibilities as a UCT student.

 All the information you need for postgraduate orientation & registration (PGDip, LLM, MPhil and higher degrees by research only) is on the School for Advanced Legal Studies website, the information portal for all things "postgraduate" at UCT Law.